It has been estimated that there are 12,000 Americans living in Taiwan.

 If you're a US citizen, green card holder, or US/Taiwanese dual citizen, and you have been living in Taiwan but you didn't know you had to file a US tax return, don't worry: there's a program called the IRS Streamlined Procedure that allows you to catch up on your filing without paying any penalties.
 Don't delay though, in case the IRS comes to you first.

 Foreigners living in Taiwan are considered residents if they spend over 183 days in the country each year.
-Residents are taxed on their worldwide income at a progressive scale up to 45%, however there are lots of allowable deductions for living expenses.
-If you are in Taiwan for less than 183 days a year on the other hand, any income sourced in Taiwan is taxes at a flat rate of 18%.
+Residents are taxed on their Taiwanese income on a scale from 0% to 40%.
+Foreigners who are in Taiwan for between 90 and 183 days in a year on the other hand are taxed on their Taiwanese income at a flat rate of 18%.

 Foreign sourced income isn’t taxed in Taiwan, and neither is income paid by a foreign government, nor income paid by a foreign company if the taxpayer spends less than 300 days in a year in Taiwan.